 In addition to the above selections in cycling sunglasses, Tifosi offers advanced eyewear technology in every pair of sunglasses.
 All Tifosi Optics sunglasses are made with polycarbonate lenses that are scratch-resistant and provide 100% UVA/UVB protection from ultraviolet Rays.

-Not every option listed above may be a must for you when it comes to cycling sunglasses.
+Not every option listed above may be a must for you when it comes to cycling glasses.
 In fact, a lot of your “musts” will come down to your style preference and riding level.
 But it is still important to keep your eyes protected with quality sunglasses on every single ride!